NeoSOFT-Technologies/node-rest/wiki/docs/multitenancy-rest-service.md

 ```bash
 $ npm run start
 ```
-We can interact with the API through swagger by navigating to `http://localhost:5000/api/docs` while the application is running
+We can interact with the API through swagger by navigating to `http://localhost:5000/api/docs` while the application is running.